Some military families choose between buying groceries, paying bills

 Ellison grew up in a military family and dreamed of joining the Navy, but for years, as she worked her way through the lower enlisted ranks, she quietly struggled to feed her family.

-The Department of Defense told us that service members make more than civilians with comparable education and experience, but Ellison said leaving the Navy was the first time she was financially secure.
+The Defense Department said that service members make more than civilians with comparable education and experience, but Ellison said leaving the Navy was the first time she was financially secure.
 "The job I had [in the Navy] made me very marketable.
-I work for a big semi-conductor company here in Arizona.
+I work for a big semiconductor company here in Arizona.
 That definitely pays a lot more."

 Ellison is now in the private sector and no longer struggling financially, but she said she wishes more Americans knew food insecurity among the lower enlisted ranks of the military was a problem.
 "We're giving 100 percent to the country, and the country doesn't give it back."